gulrenor/pllc/content-us/video/the-advantage-of-multiple-bookings.md

 title = "The Advantage of Multiple Bookings" series = "" categories = [
-  "Sponsor",
   "Selling and Booking",
   "Leadership Skills",
 ]
-description = "Work with your new consultants to get multiple bookings on their calendars." active = true date = "2016-11-10T15:52:18-05:00"
+description = "Work with your new Consultants to get multiple bookings on their calendars." active = true date = "2016-11-10T15:52:18-05:00"